BrightspaceUI/core/components/table/README.md

 </tr>
 ```

+## Pageable Tables

+Load-More paging functionality can be implemented in tables by placing a `d2l-pager-load-more` in `d2l-table-wrapper`'s `pager` slot.
+The consumer must handle the `d2l-pager-load-more` event by loading more items, updating the pager state, and signalling completion by calling `complete()` on the event detail.
+Focus will be automatically moved on the first new item once complete.
+See [Paging](../../components/paging) for more details.

 ## Table Controls [d2l-table-controls]

 The `d2l-table-controls` component can be placed in the `d2l-table-wrapper`'s `controls` slot to provide a selection summary, a slot for `d2l-selection-action`s, and overflow-group behaviour.